 All good things must come to an end, however, and in 2009- a year in which Forbes claims Cage earned $40 million, Cage found himself in a major cash crunch with the IRS slapping him with a $6.2 million unpaid tax bill.
 At the same time, the stock market dip and housing market crash saw his vast property and other investment holdings hit the tank.
 Soon enough, creditors came a calling in droves.
 It didn’t help that he had leveraged the former equity in many of the houses to then turn around and buy more estates in a massive debt infused investment plan…

-Lacking liquid assets to pay his many creditors, Cage was forced to declare bankruptcy, which saw many of his real estate investments he’d purchased when the market was near its peak sold off when it was at its low point- the old buy high, sell low investment strategy…
+Lacking liquid assets to pay his many creditors, Cage saw many of his real estate investments he’d purchased when the market was near its peak sold off when it was at its low point- the old buy high, sell low investment strategy…

 As noted, Cage initially blamed his financial adviser for this sequence of events, accusing him of keeping him in the dark about the state of his finances as well as skimming an excessive amount of money from Cage’s accounts (a claim Levin denied stating he was “paid a standard fee for a business manager”).
-Cage was so adamant about this that he even tried to sue Levin for several million dollars shortly after declaring bankruptcy.
+Cage was so adamant about this that he even tried to sue Levin for several million dollars.

 Levin was furious about these accusations, filing a counter-suit against the actor and releasing a statement saying that he did “everything short of cutting up the actor’s credit cards” to stop him spending.
 Levin also claimed he wrote to Cage’s agent begging him to somehow stop Cage from buying more property, as well as also advising the actor to keep his spending within $30 million per year if he wanted to break even.
 He also claims he told Cage he really needed to pay his taxes promptly and for the correct amounts.